pottendo/pottendo-SK64-network/README_network.md

 ## Modem emulation
 Two types of modems may be emulated as long as Sidekick is not busy with emulating something very demanding like an EasyFlash or a Freezer cartridge.
 As long as Sidekick is in launcher mode or in the BASIC prompt mode, modem emulation is possible with PRGs loaded via Sidekick or from a floppy disk.
 Terminal software used has to be in PRG format which is not a problem as CCGMS2021 and other tools all are available as PRGs.

 Besides implementing two modem types also a basic command line interface had to be implemented to set the baud rate and connect to a BBS via hostname and port.
 The default baudrate can also be changed by setting the configuration parameter `NET_MODEM_DEFAULT_BAUDRATE` to a desired value.
-Check section configuration parameters for furter details.
+Check section [Configuration parameters](#configuration-parameters) for furter details.

 When it comes to the type of modem being emulated, there is a choice:
 ### Userport modem